 Photo courtesy of SkinnyRules.com

-As a matter of fact, you can reduce your serving size down to 20 percent when you opt for contrasting plate color then when opting for colors which blend in with the meal’s color, according to a study conducted at the Cornell University.
+You can cut your serving size to 20 percent when opting for contrasting plate color instead of colors that blend in with the meal’s color, according to a study conducted at the Cornell University.

 29. Turn off the TV